lawrennd/snippets/_physics/includes/generic-decomposition-example.md

 This is exactly the GENERIC structure: the symmetric part drives irreversible energy dissipation, while the antisymmetric part creates reversible oscillations.}

-\notes{**Summary:** This computational example demonstrates that the GENERIC decomposition $M = S + A$ isn't just abstract mathematics—it has clear dynamical meaning.
+\notes{**Summary:** This computational example demonstrates that the GENERIC decomposition $M = S + A$ isn't just abstract mathematics, it has a dynamical meaning.
 The symmetric part $S$ controls stability and dissipation, while the antisymmetric part $A$ controls rotation and oscillation.
-Together they create the rich dynamics we see in physical and information-theoretic systems.}
+Together they combine to create the rich dynamics we see in physical and information-theoretic systems.}

 \endif